Back to Blogs

 Let’s break it all down.

-Why are AI regulations necessary in the first place?
+Why are AI regulations necessary in recruiting?

 This sounds efficient until you realize the system might be unfairly screening out qualified candidates because they had a gap in their work history or owing to their gender/ race.